African fat tail gecko, Hemitheconyx caudicinctus

 How do I decorate an African fat tail gecko’s vivarium?

 At least two hiding areas and plenty of cover should be provided for an African fat tail gecko to give them a safe space anywhere along the thermogradient within the enclosure.
 This can be done using traditional reptile caves, cork bark flats, rounds or half rounds and foliage either from real or artificial plants.
-Other items such as botanicals, rocks and branches can be provided for enrichment and to enhance the overall look of the set-up.
+Other items such as natural reptile decor, rocks, vines and branches can be provided for enrichment and to enhance the overall look of the set-up.
 It is a good idea to move decor around from time to time to help keep things interesting for your gecko, and even for yourself.

 What do African fat tail geckos eat?